Israeli Navy Band

-The Israeli Navy Band (להקת חיל הים) was an ensemble of the Israeli Navy, and was one of many in the Israel Defense Force (IDF).
+The Israeli Navy Band (להקת חיל הים) is a musical military ensemble of the Israeli Navy, part of the Israel Defense Forces (IDF).

-The band enjoyed its greatest success in the years after the Six-Day War, with many songs by them from this period either becoming standards or hits.
+The band was particularly successful between the Six-Day War in 1967 and the Yom Kippur War in 1973, during which period several of its songs achieved commercial success and became Israeli standards.

 History

 Early years

-The navy band first appeared in October 1948.
-The band consisted of 13 active duty soldiers.
-Since their commanders did not oversee their activities, expenses began to pile up and the band was disbanded.
-In the early 1960s, a officers from the Education and Youth Corps asked a group of reservists to form the Lehakat Kheil Hayam (Naval Corps Entertainment Group).
-Its early members included Dan Almagor, Rivka Zohar, and Meir Noy.
-Upon its creation, it immediately began rehearsing for the program Ve BaYom HaShlishi ("And On The Third Day").
-In 1967, the Navy Band performed the song "Mah Avarekh" written by Rachel Shapira in memory of a young man from her Kibbutz who fell in the Six-Day War.
-The band performed at internal naval events, especially during the Sea Corps celebrations, and in the mid-1960s active duty soldiers were also incorporated as a part-time life crew.
+The Israeli Navy Band first appeared in October 1948 and consisted of 13 active-duty soldiers.
+Due to a lack of direct oversight by commanding officers, expenses accumulated, and the band was subsequently disbanded.
+In the early 1960s, an officer from the Education and Youth Corps requested that a group of reservists form the Lehakat Ḥeil Hayam (Naval Corps Entertainment Group).
+Early members included Dan Almagor, Rivka Zohar, and Meir Noy.
+Following its formation, the group began rehearsals for the program Ve BaYom HaShlishi ("And on the Third Day").

+Shlomo Artzi performing the song "When I Grow Up".

+Popularity and decline

+The Israeli Navy Band in 1971.

+In 1967, after the Six-Day War, the ensemble performed the song Mah Avarekh, written by Rachel Shapira.
+The group performed primarily at internal naval events, particularly during Sea Corps celebrations.
+In the mid-1960s, active-duty soldiers were incorporated on a part-time basis.
 When the decision was made in the Navy to form a representative band, the Six-Day War broke out and only afterwards were the resources allocated to form the band.

-1970s

-In the 1970s, the band continued its momentum of success even after the band's release of previous programs.
-The band even won the Israel Band of the Year award in 1970 and 1972 as part of the annual Hebrew chart parade and hits such as "Haska", "Only the Sea Is Silent", and "On the Road" captured the radio.
+Lehakat Ḥeil Hayam was active and widely recognized between the Six-Day War in 1967 and the Yom Kippur War in 1973.
+The band was named Band of the Year award in 1970 and 1972 as part of the Israeli Annual Hebrew Song Chart.
+Songs associated with the ensemble during this period include Chasake, May the Sea be Silent, and On the Road.

-Like many bands, the Yom Kippur War marked the end of the glamor period.
-The band's plans were not as successful as its predecessors, and towards the end of 1975 the band was disbanded.
-Prominent alumni of the band during this period were Haya Arad, Oded Ben-Hur, Yael Levy, Albert Piamente and Uzi Asner.
+Following the Yom Kippur War, the troupe lost popularity, and it was disbanded toward the end of 1975.
+Notable members during this period included Haya Arad, Oded Ben-Hur, Yael Levy, Albert Piamente, and Uzi Asner.

 1980s and present

 Members of the ensemble in 2014, with singer Netta Barzilai on the far-left.

-Despite the establishment of the military bands in the 1980s in most of the commands and arms, the Navy did not re-establish a band.
-The Variety Ensemble of the Israeli Navy currently serves as the Premier musical unit of the navy.
-Netta Barzilai, who is an Israeli singer, recording artist, and looping artist, as well as a winner of the fifth season of HaKokhav HaBa, also winner of the 2018 Eurovision Song Contest (with her famous song "Toy") was a member of the band.
+Despite the re-establishment of military ensemble in many commands and corps of the Israel Defense Forces during the 1980s, the Navy did not re-establish a band.
+The Variety Ensemble of the Israeli Navy currently serves as the Navy’s primary musical unit.
+Netta Barzilai was a member of this ensemble.